chinchinhsieh1014/robotics/README.md

 ```
 ### Message
 - a container of information shared by ROS nodes.
+- data structure defining the type of a topic

 #### [msg](http://wiki.ros.org/ROS/Tutorials/CreatingMsgAndSrv)
 - simple text files that describe the fields of a ROS message.